Sweet Red Onion Jam

 - Finely chop the onions.
 For speed use a food processor or for a smooth texture use a blender to get the desired consistency.

 - Reduce heat to low.
-Place onions in pan, mix and then allow the onions to sweat.
+Place onions in a pan, mix and then allow the onions to sweat.
 Heat should just be below the point where the onions bubble over.

 - Add salt, pepper and sugar to the pan.
 Stir until you have a consistent mixture.